 Markets locally rose over December as strong returns in materials and a narrow grouping of high momentum tech stocks more than offset declines in "re-opening" trades, healthcare and a smattering of stocks that downgraded earnings.
 Materials performed strongly as iron ore prices reached highs not seen since 2011, Copper reached record high levels in \$A terms and lithium prices rose off the canvas helping to supercharge already sky-high sentiment towards lithium stocks following Biden's election to the U.S. Presidency.
-Multiple tech stocks made record absolute highs and re-rated to record EV/Sales multiples.
-These include APT.asx and XRO.asx following their graduation into the top 20 and top 50 respectively, REA.asx, NAN.asx and PNV.asx.
+Multiple tech stocks made record absolute highs and rerated to record EV/Sales multiples.
+These include APT.asx and XRO.asx following their graduation in to the top 20 and top 50 respectively, REA.asx, NAN.asx and PNV.asx.

 Following strong returns in November most "re-opening" trades saw decent price weakness over December as the emergence of the B117 mutant strain in the U.K. added to concerns about rising case numbers in many northern hemisphere nations as they entered their winter.
-Locally we observed some strong negative share price reactions to downgrades or other negative news with A2M.asx, APX.asx, QBE.asx, AGL.asx, and IRI.asx downgrading guidance during the month.
+Locally we observed some strong negative share price reactions to downgrades or other negative news A2M.asx, APX.asx, QBE.asx, QGL.asx, and IRI.asx downgrading guidance during the month.
 MSB.asx plummeted 46% on the early termination of their COVID-19 trial by the data safety monitoring board due to futility while SSM.asx fell 20% on a smaller than expected revised NBN contract.

-The Fund outperformed due to an overweight to small and microcap media and retail exposures (which had lagged larger stocks in November), a significant re-rating in City-Chic Collective (CCX.asx), the receipt of a takeover offer for portfolio holding Asaleo Care (AHY.asx) and underweights to some of the larger index detractors.
+The Fund outperformed due to an overweight to media, retail and gaming exposures (which had lagged larger stocks in November), a significant rerating in City-Chic Collective (CCX.asx), the receipt of a takeover offer for portfolio holding Asaleo Care (AHY.asx) and underweights to some of the larger index detractors.

 Despite our recent outperformance we continue to observe and remain concerned about speculative excess in high momentum names.
-This is particularly so, in areas that are viewed as COVID-19 beneficiaries like e-Commerce, Fintech and Biotech but also in our view has more recently extended to certain areas of the materials space.
-Market participants appear to be all too willing to extrapolate current trends well out into the future - far beyond time horizons that one can credibly forecast and in some cases in direct opposition to the likely impact on supply and demand caused by current trends.
+This is particularly so in areas that are viewed as COVID-19 beneficiaries like e-Commerce, Fintech and Biotech but also in our view has more recently extended to certain areas of the materials space.